bhklab/StatinEMT/README.md

 ----

-## Dependenices:
+## Dependencies:
-These R packages needs to be installed in order to run the analysis script:
+These R packages need to be installed in order to run the analysis script:
 - Biobase
 - PharmacoGx
 - mixtools